joebuschmann/SProxy/README.md

 Modifying the Return Value
 --------------------------

-The execution of a proxied function can be short-circuited by the `before` function.
-To do so, `before` should return an object with two properties `cancel` and `returnValue`.
+The execution of a proxied function can be short-circuited by the `onEnter` function.
+To do so, `onEnter` should return an object with two properties `cancel` and `returnValue`.
 When `cancel` is true, the proxy immediately returns the value supplied by `returnValue`.
 Neither the original nor the `after` function will execute.

-If execution is not cancelled, then the original and `after` functions execute, and the return value is appended to the argument list supplied to `after`.
+If execution is not cancelled, then the original and `onExit` functions execute, and the return value is appended to the argument list supplied to `onExit`.

 **************